ttlajus/lava_torrent/README.md

 `lava_torrent` is a library for parsing/encoding/creating bencode and *.torrent* files.

+**NOTE: `lava_torrent` is now in maintenance mode.**
+Bugs will still be fixed, but no new features will be released.
+If you need something, feel free to fork.

 ## *Quick Start*
 Read a torrent ([v1]) and print it and its info hash.